locationtech/geomesa/docs/user/datastores/query_config.rst

 Accumulo and Redis data stores - for other stores, heuristic-based planning will always be used.

 Query planning can also be controlled through the system property ``geomesa.query.cost.type``.
-See :ref:`geomesa_site_xml` for details.
+See :ref:`runtime_configuration` for details.
 If both a query hint and a system property are set, the query hint will take precedence.

 ========================== ================== ======================